How the coronavirus is upending American politics

 Sanders, the last Democrat standing between Biden and the nomination, isn’t planning to drop out.
 Although his campaign looked to have nowhere to go after a big loss last week in Michigan, top advisers now see no downside to staying in the race as they assess how the coming days and weeks unfold.

-On Monday night, Sanders is staging a virtual rally featuring himself, rocker Neil Young and activist actress Daryl Hannah.
+On Monday night, Sanders staged a virtual rally featuring himself, rocker Neil Young and activist actress Daryl Hannah.
 He also released a video criticizing Biden for suggesting as a senator that he’d be willing to cut Social Security benefits — a line of attack he employed frequently during Sunday’s debate.

+“I don’t have to tell anybody that we are living in a very unprecedented and strange moment in the history of our country,” Sanders said, urging supporters that it may be time to “rethink our value system, rethink many of the systems we operate under.”

 Sanders’ team had expected Biden to do well in all four states that were set to vote on Tuesday.
 But the Vermont senator has also cast some doubt about the entire process, saying no one should risk being infected while voting and noting that it’s important “to make sure that everybody who wants to vote has the right to vote, and that may not be the case now.”

-Note: This story has been corrected to show that Common Cause is seeking to move the New York primary to June 23, not June 3.